bahaidev/bahaiwritings/README.md

         besides the `bower.json` and absent HTML/JavaScript/CSS differences.

     1. Ensure still passing tests/validating

+1. Fix TextBrowser so it can load with a port in `npm start`

 1. Address how this project may still be consistent with
     <http://bahai-library.com/uhj_interlinear_writings_cta>